CrisisCleanup/old-crisiscleanup-3-web/src/definitions/userroles/README.md

 User Roles
 -------------
+ - `admin`
+   - Name: Admin
+   - Description: An Admin is in charge of the entire system, and has authority to make changes or policies that affect all portals.
+ - `portal_admin`
+   - Name: Portal Admin
+   - Description: A Portal Admin is in charge of just one portal.
+This role may change all portal settings and approve organizations, giving them _preliminary_ status until an _admin_ approves the organization fully.
  - `primaryContact`
    - Name: Primary Contact
    - Description: A Primary Contact is the face of the organization to other relief agencies using Crisis Cleanup.
 A Primary Contact may also affiliate his or her organization with other organizations.
 An organization can (and should) have more than one Primary Contact.
 When a user selects to be a Primary Contact, all other Primary Contacts are alerted, so they may take action if the self-selection was in error.